Did you know that you don’t actually have to spend any money or time backing up your WordPress website?

 With millions of active installations and positive ratings, UpdraftPlus is an incredible free WordPress backup solution.

-You can not only manually create website backups, but you can also schedule automatic backups (so you never have to worry about manually backing up your website again).
+Automatic backups meanyou never have to worry about manually backing up your website again!

-It’s free and easy to use, and thus this is an ideal method for beginners.
+The best thing about UpdraftPlus is that its free and easy to use, thus this is an ideal method for beginners.

 How to Backup Your WordPress Website using UpdraftPlus?